Code-Institute-Submissions/JoseMachado-CE-Fly-Watch_janResub/README.md

 #### Step 2: Display of the product after being in the checkout bag
 * Display of data information from step 1.
-* Availability of chaging the number of watches.
+* Availability of changing the number of watches.

 #### Step 3: Show checkout form to the customer